 Whether it’s a quiet cocktail with sea views, watching live bands play in a bar, or hitting the late-night clubs, Algarve nightlife has something for everyone.
 Albufeira is well known for its great nightlife and offers everything from chic cocktail bars to all-night techno clubs.
 Partying is a serious business here; most clubs open after 11.30pm and don’t close until the sun comes up.
 With more than just poker and slot machines, most casinos also hold live music and cabaret shows too.
 Sitting on the clifftop, the casino in Praia da Rocha’s has beach and sea views.
 For an authentic taste of Portuguese culture, try one of the many bars and restaurants with live fado music and traditional folk dancing known as corridinho.

 Sun-seekers: There are some spectacular stretches of sand on the coast.
 From family-friendly paddling to water sports and total relaxation, you’ll find a beach in the Algarve to match your needs.

 Animal lovers: See all the sea life at the excellent Zoomarine attraction, go wild dolphin spotting on a boat trip, or bird watch on a nature hike.

-Families: Build sandcastles on the beach, get wet at one of the exciting water parks, and visit the children’s petting zoo at Lagos zoo.
+Families: Build sandcastles on the beach, make a splash at one of the exciting water parks, and visit the children’s petting zoo at Lagos zoo.